SMSOSS/ict_notes/notes/grouped/12-Input_and_Output_Devices.md

 4. Laser Printer
 - Photocopier
+- Faster than Inkjet
+- More precise
+- Material for printing is cheaper
 - Add +ve electrons on paper -> drum charge +ve electrons -> laser seperate drum into have/not have electrons -> carbon go to drum to form iamge -> carbon go to paper when scrolling -> fuser (100/200oc) let carbon evaporate and stick on surface of paper -> printed
 - Fuser is usually hot to make carbon stick on paper -> have warmup time (heat fuser)
 - Refer to textbook page 51